-The Astro Subscriber MACE is a production grade, single-chip cryptographic module as defined by FIPS 140-2 and is designed to meet Level 3 physical security requirements.
-The information below is applicable to Cryptographic Module hardware kit numbers 5185912Y01, 5185912Y03 and 5185912Y05, which have identical physical security characteristics.
+The Astro Subscriber uMACE is a production grade, single-chip cryptographic module as defined by FIPS 140-2 and is designed to meet Level 3 physical security requirements.
+The information below is applicable to Cryptographic Module hardware kit number AT8358Z04 which is part of the AT58Z04 family and has identical physical security characteristics.

-The Astro Subscriber MACE is covered with a hard opaque epoxy coating that provides evidence of attempts to tamper with the module.
-The security provided from the hardness of the module's epoxy encapsulate is claimed at ambient temperature (20 to 25 degrees Celsius) only.
-No assurance of the epoxy hardness is claimed for this physical security mechanism outside of this range.
-The Astro Subscriber MACE does not contain any doors, removable covers, or ventilation holes or slits.
+The Astro Subscriber uMACE is covered with a hard opaque metallic coating that provides evidence of attempts to tamper with the module.
+Tampering with the module will cause it to enter a lockup state in which no crypto services will be available.
+The Astro Subscriber uMACE does not contain any doors, removable covers, or ventilation holes or slits.
 No maintenance access interface is available.
 No special procedures are required to maintain physical security of the module while delivering to operators.